devTeamCI-CD/online-store/README.md

 ### Challenge 1: Data Modeling and build different views from our domain models

-**Issue:** Designing a flexible data model for books, users, orders, and categories was complex and showing user only necessary data.
+**Issue:** Designing a flexible data model for products, users, orders, and categories was complex and showing user only necessary data.

 **Solution:** We used Spring Data JPA and Liquibase to create an adaptable schema and pattern Dto.